DenisSlapelis/time-tracking-service/README.md

 # time-tracking-service

-This is a simple time tracking system designed to help employees to view their worked hours, using Clean Architecture, TDD and BDD concepts and [SonarCloud Integration](#sonar).
+This is a simple time tracking system designed to help employees to view their worked hours, using Clean Architecture, TDD and BDD concepts.

 ---